enioka-Haute-Couture/jqm/docker/README.md

   * 1790: JMX registry
   * 1791: JMX server
 * Health check: yes, equivalent to calling the JMX bean Node.AllPollersPolling.
 See [the monitoring documentation](https://jqm.readthedocs.io/en/latest/admin/jmx.html) for more details.

+## 5. FAQ

+Error "Cannot create directory C:\jqm\.\hotdeploy" on node startup when running on Windows server (not client).
+JQM does not run as admin, and this means the default permissions on docker volume are restricted to admin on your server.
+Just run `icacls 'C:\ProgramData\docker\volumes\' /grant "Authenticated Users:(OI)(CI)(F)"` and `icacls 'C:\ProgramData\docker\windowsfilter\' /grant "Authenticated Users:(OI)(CI)(F)"` to allow non admin users to use volumes.
+Otherwise, run the container as admin with --user ContainerAdministrator (not recommended).